Key ACM Education Activities

 ACM also collaborates and shares information with affiliate groups on activities such as accreditation, computing education research, etc.

-ACM supports and develops these products and services with expert guidance from the Professional Development Committee, overseen by the ACM Practitioners Board.
+ACM supports and develops these products and services with expert guidance from the Professional Development Committee, overseen by the ACM Practitioner Board.
 Central to these activities is promoting computing as a profession, including the technical, social, and ethical aspects of the practice.